jbhunt/parallel-pyspin/README.md

 # 1. Description #
 This package provides another layer of abstraction on top of [PySpin](https://www.flir.com/products/spinnaker-sdk/) (the Python wrapper for FLIR's Spinnaker software development kit).
 This new layer of abstraction provides these additional features:

-1. Parallel operation of cameras via the [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) package
+1. Parallel operation of cameras via the [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) module.
-2. True synchronous video acquisition for multiple cameras
+2. Semi-automatic configuration for synchronous video acquisition with multiple cameras

 There are several other packages that have similar capabilities and motives, but it doesn't seem like these projects are actively maintained.
 Feel free to check them out and see if they are better suited for your needs: